MoonFalcon/swim-stack/readme.md

 1. Route DNS to your new elb via an `A` record.
 In my case I have an `A` record in route53 pointing to my ELB swimstack on a domain I own, swimstack.isaacsmothers.com.

+1. Change the account number under `image:` in `devops-practical/values.yaml`

 1. You must build and upload the devops-practical image yourself as this repo doesn't include CI scripts (yet).
 [Guide to pushing a docker image to ECR here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).

 1. Run `aws eks list-clusters` and then insert the result into `aws eks update-kubeconfig --name $RESULT`